Digestive

 Pancreatic juice - digests fats, breaks down nucleic acids into nucleotides

-- has a large right lobe and a smaller
+Liver - has large right and small left lobe

 Hepatic portal vein - delivers blood to the liver

-Functions: maintains normal concentration of blood glucose, breakdown of lipids and fats, protein metabolism (forming urea, synthesizing plasma proteins such as clotting factors, converting amino acids); stores iron and vitamins, destroys damaged red blood cells, removes toxic substances from the blood, secretes bile
+Functions: maintains blood glucose, breakdown of lipids and fats, protein metabolism, stores iron and vitamins, destroys damaged red blood cells, removes toxic substances, secretes bile

-Bile - yellowish-green liquid secreted from hepatic cells (when bile pigments build up in blood, skin turns green, a condition called jaundice).
-The cystic duct delivers bile to the gall bladder.
+Bile – yellowish-green liquid secreted from hepatic cells (when bile pigments build up in blood, skin turns green, a condition called jaundice).
+The hepatic duct joins the cystic duct to form the common bile duct, which empties into the duodenum

 Bile aids in digestion, bile salts break down fat globules into smaller droplets - emulsification